Oppenheimer (film): Critical response

 While praising how the film acknowledges the contribution of "American scientists and American enterprise", Brett Mason complained that it omits the crucial contributions of non-Americans who ensured the work was able to commence as early as December 1941: "Nolan completely ignores the crucial role that British science and Australian physicist Mark Oliphant played in jump-starting the quest."
 Writing for the Los Angeles Times, Justin Chang defended Nolan's accurate depiction of how Oppenheimer could not see the true victims of his work.
 Chang wrote that instead of satisfying "representational completists" by detouring to Hiroshima and Nagasaki, "Nolan treats them instead as a profound absence, an indictment by silence".
 Chang later won the 2024 Pulitzer Prize for Criticism for that article.

 For IndieWires annual critics poll, in which 158 critics and journalists from around the world voted, Oppenheimer was placed second in their Best Film list, with 69 overall mentions and 17 first-place votes.
 Nolan was also ranked second on the Best Director list, while his screenplay was placed eighth.
 Murphy was the highest-placed actor on the Best Performance list (fourth overall) while Van Hoytema's work topped the Best Cinematography list.
 Oppenheimer also appeared in over 410 critics' lists of the best films released in 2023, and was ranked first in 99 of them.

 The film garnered significant praise from prominent filmmakers.
 Oliver Stone deemed the film "a classic, which I never believed could be made in this climate".
 Paul Schrader called Oppenheimer, "the best, most important film of this century", while Denis Villeneuve called it "a masterpiece".
 Steven Soderbergh said of the film, "Oppenheimer is a real accomplishment.
 I read somewhere that Chris [Nolan] implied that this is the movie he's been building toward, and I think he's right.
 And I'm thrilled that it's a massive hit."
 Spike Lee also praised the film, calling it a "great film", but felt that it should have shown what happened to the Japanese people, given the film's length.
 Japanese director Takashi Yamazaki said, "As a person of Japanese ancestry and descent, my response to Oppenheimer [is that] I would like to dedicate a different film to that when that day comes."
 Other filmmakers, including A. V. Rockwell, Joe Dante, Reinaldo Marcus Green, Chad Hartigan, Don Hertzfeldt, Matt Johnson, Raine Allen-Miller, James Ponsoldt and Adam Wingard cited it as among their favorite films of 2023.
-On the flip side, James Cameron was critical of the film stating "it was a bit of a moral cop out because it's not like Oppenheimer didn't know the effects.
+Conversely, James Cameron was critical of the film stating "it was a bit of a moral cop out because it's not like Oppenheimer didn't know the effects.
 He's got one brief scene in the film where we see — and I don't like to criticize another filmmaker's film – but there's only one brief moment where he sees some charred bodies in the audience and then the film goes on to show how it deeply moved him.
 But I felt that it dodged the subject."